dataKim1201/dataKim1201/README.md

 👋 Hi, my name is Hanseong Kim.
 🌐 I am mainly conducting research on QuestionAnswering(QA) methods derived from Natural Language Processing(NLP).
-💼 And Currently, I am training boostcamp AI Tech 4th at the NAVER Connect Foundation, and I am stepping on the NLP domain track.
+💼 And Currently, I am an undergraduate research student at HUMANE lab.
 💬 If you have any questions about project or collaboration, please contact me through SNS.

 ### 💡 Major Interest
-- Natural Language Processing :
+- Natural Language Processing , Question Answering, Fact Verification
-- Question Answering : Currently, I am participating in the ODQA contest hosted by the Naver Connects Foundation.
-- Time Series Analysis :

 ### 📜 Stacks